 You also want to use simple language and syntax, and stay focused on your message.
 Remember, no one reads marketing or advertising copy for fun; your audience is unforgiving.
 Complex sentences, obscure words and unrelated waffle all draw attention to the act of reading: they’ll bore your reader and break the spell.
 Keep your copy clear and concise – let the view shine through.

 Need a hand telling your story?
-We can run a writing workshop for you and your team, or craft persuasive copy for any audience and platform.
+We can help with a range of copywriting services, from crafting persuasive copy for any audience and platform to running a writing workshop for you and your team.
 Send us an email at firstname.lastname@example.org or call us on 01736 758600 to chat through your project.

 For more copywriting tips, check out How to start writing when it’s the last thing you want to do and Why proof-reading copy is vital.